 Leave the bustling city centre behind, roam around the peaceful alleys and stop along the way to admire the romantic canals lined with picturesque and historic buildings.
 That’s the Bruges you are looking for: soundless, charmful and vivid.

 A must for every beer lover is to taste the Belgian beer.
 And in Belgium, there is plenty of beer to be drunk.
 You can discover the Belgian beer culture at an interactive museum or learn the brewery process in a family-run business.
 Purchase a beer from a shop with more than 500 types of beers or enjoy one in a historic cellar.
 The opportunities are countless when it comes to beer in Belgium.

-Although you have only one day to explore Bruges, if you manage your program well, you might find enough time to visit the windmills.
-A water canal surrounds the Old Town of Bruges so head northeast to see the windmills that date from the 18th century.
+Although you planed only one day for Bruges, if you manage your program well, you might find enough time to visit the windmills.
+A water canal surrounds the Old Town of Bruges so head northeast to see the windmills that date back in the 18th century.
 Being along the canal, it allows for a pleasant 30-minute walk and, gives you a different glimpse of Bruges.
 There is no access inside the windmills, but you can take photos from outside.